-Water-Cement Ratio: For concrete slabs on grade that are partly or completely exposed to freezing conditions, limit water-Cementitious materials ratio as recommended by ACI 302.1R-2004.
+Water-Cement Ratio: For concrete slabs on grade that are partly or completely exposed to freezing conditions, limit water-Cementitious materials ratio as recommended by ACI 302.1R.

-Air Content: For concrete slabs on grade that are partly or completely exposed to freezing conditions, provide air content in accordance with recommendations of ACI 201.2R-2006.
+Air Content: For concrete slabs on grade that are partly or completely exposed to freezing conditions, provide air content in accordance with recommendations of ACI 201.2R.

+Radon Mitigation per OSSC

 END OF SECTION - FLOORS ON GRADE